Introduction

 - Adjust for Whole Numbers: Round to the nearest whole number for consistent riser heights.

-- Determine Tread Depth: Select a tread depth of about 11 inches to cater to a diverse user base.
+- Determine Tread Depth: Select a depth of about 11 inches to cater to diverse user base.

 Advanced Techniques for Residential and Commercial Staircases

-- Handrails: Install handrails on both sides of commercial staircases for enhanced safety.
-In residential settings, one side may be adequate, but adding handrails on both sides can improve security.
+- Handrails: Install on both sides of commercial staircases, one side may be adequate in residential settings but adding both improves security.

-- Lighting: Ensure staircases are well-illuminated to prevent accidents, utilizing motion-sensor lighting in homes and continuous lighting in commercial settings.
+- Lighting: Ensure well-illuminated staircases to prevent accidents, using motion-sensor lighting in homes and continuous lighting in commercial settings.

 - Non-Slip Surfaces: Implement non-slip materials on treads to minimize slipping hazards, particularly in areas prone to moisture.

-- Visual Contrast: Use contrasting colors on tread edges to enhance visibility, especially in commercial buildings where users may be less familiar with the layout.
+- Visual Contrast: Use contrasting colors on tread edges for enhanced visibility, especially in commercial buildings.

 - Landings: Include landings for longer staircases in both environments to provide resting spots and decrease fall risks.